TasmoAdmin/TasmoAdmin/README.md

 - `TASMO_BASEURL` - Customise the base URL for the application
 - `NO_AUTH` - Set to `true` to bypass the built-in login when authentication is handled externally
 - `TASMO_DEVICE_PASSWORD_KEY` - Base64-encoded 32-byte secret for device password encryption at rest
+- `TASMO_ALLOW_CROSS_SITE_IFRAME` - Set to `true` to embed TasmoAdmin in another HTTPS site, such as Home Assistant or Organizr; HTTP requests remain restricted

 ### Device Password Encryption